denesb/scylla-gce-tools/README.md

 ./scylla-gce.sh prepare
 ```

-Note that `scylla-gce.sh` will use your current environment to invoke
+Note that `scylla-gce.sh build_reloc` will use your current environment
-the respective `build-reloc.py` scripts.
-So make sure you run this
+to invoke the respective `build-reloc.py` scripts.
+So make sure you run
-command in an environment where these will succeed.
+this command in an environment where these will succeed.

 ## Using the cluster